 For example, if you are applying for funding for the creation of work for exhibition at an art gallery, you might break your timeline down as follows:

 The purpose of the Individual Artists Project funding is to support the artistic growth and development of individual artists.
-With this in mind, highlight key details from your résumé and explain how your career will be impacted by your project activities.
+With this in mind:

 - What factors give you a reasonable chance of success?